brugr9/UEPluginVolumeCreator/README.md

 * LUT:
   * Type: Select
-  * Description: Select a Look-up Table as transfer function to colorize the content, cp.
+  * Description: Select a Look-up Table to colorise the content, cp.
 Table 4.3.1.1.
 * Brightness:
   * Type: Slider
   * Description: Emissive Brightness; Values greater than 1 are allowed as HDR lighting is supported.